yksoni-monk/JobApplicationAI/README.md

 - **Timestamp Validation**: Cache is automatically invalidated when source files are modified
 - **Hash-based Storage**: Documents are cached using content hashes for efficient storage
 - **Cache Management**: View cache information and clear cache as needed
+- **Performance Improvement**: Subsequent runs use cached content for faster execution

 ### **Cache Commands**
 ```bash